tobper/ObjectCompare/README.md

 1. IEquatable&lt;T&gt; check

-   Calls `Equals<T>(T other)` to determine if the objects are equal if the type implements `IEquatable<T>`.
+   Objects are equal if the type implements `IEquatable<T>` and `x1.Equals(x2)` returns true.

 1. ICollection&lt;T&gt; check

-   Compares the `Count` of collections if the type implements `ICollection<T>`.
+   Objects are not equal if the type implements `ICollection<T>` and `x1.Count != x2.Count`.
-   Continues to `IEnumerable<T>` check afterwards.

 1. IEnumerable&lt;T&gt; check

-   Compares each value of the two enumerables if the type implements `IEnumerable<T>`.
-Check fails if the enumerables are of different length or if any item is different.
+   Objects are equal if the type implements `IEnumerable<T>`, the enumerables are of the same length and all the items are equal.

 1. Member check

    Compares public properties, protected properties and private fields according to specified [settings](#settings).
+Each member pair will be compared from the top of this list.

 ### Settings